Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Background

 \subsection{Kinetic and exchange potentials}

-The smoothing problems that arise in the deorbitalizers are well illustrated by a plot of the kinetic potential $v_\theta$ (Eq. (\ref{eq:vtheta})) for the Hydrogen atom for various Laplacian-dependent KED functionals.
+The smoothing problems that arise in the deorbitalizers are well-illustrated by a plot of the kinetic potential $v_\theta = \delta T_\theta/\delta n$, Eq. (\ref{eq:vtheta}), for various relevant Laplacian-dependent KED functionals for the Hydrogen atom, evaluated with the exact H atom density.
 See Fig.~\ref{fig:pauli}.

 Most of the approximate KED functionals deliver potentials that are reasonably close to the exact value (zero) except in the vicinity of 2.5 to 3.0 a.u.
 There violent fluctuations in the potential are evident.
 Those can be traced to a spurious diagnosis of density behavior.
 At high densities, the KED functionals diagnose hydrogen to be an iso-orbital system, which is correct.
 But at low density they treat it like a slowly varying electron gas.
-The fluctuations occur for the values of $r$ at which the transition between the two limits occurs.
+The fluctuations occur for the values of $r$ where the transition between the two behaviors occurs.
 The problem is worst for PC which suffers oscillations larger than 100 hartrees.
-The problem is somewhat less severe for PC\opt~and RPP with oscillations in the tens of hartrees.
+The problematic behavior is somewhat less severe for PC\opt~and RPP with oscillations in the tens of hartrees.
 Only the CR model~\cite{CR} and its extension to the RPP form, SRPP2, show more reasonable variations, on the order of a few hartrees.
 In fact, the size of those variations is correlated closely (with the exception of PC\opt) with the abruptness of the function used to describe the transition (from iso-orbital to slowly varying electron gas) in the enhancement factor, as seen in Fig.~\ref{fig:enhance}.
 As a caution, we note that the plot shows potentials evaluated with the exact ground-state density for hydrogen.
 The unreasonable oscillatory behavior almost certainly would be worse for self-consistent densities from the associated potentials.